Czech Philharmonic

-Carnegie Hall+ marks the 2024 Year of Czech Music, a celebration around the world that commemorates legendary Czech composers.
+Carnegie Hall+ marked the 2024 Year of Czech Music, a celebration around the world that commemorated legendary Czech composers.
 The Czech Philharmonic’s own history, starting with its very first concert in 1896 conducted by Antonín Dvořák, mirrors the political and cultural landscape that solidified contemporary Czech identity.
-Carnegie Hall+ features an extensive catalog of Czech Philharmonic performances, led by Semyon Bychkov, Jakub Hrůša, and Jiří Bělohlávek in a range of repertoire that includes works by Dvořák, Smetana, and Martinů, including a seven-part exploration of Martinů’s complete symphony cycle.
+Carnegie Hall+ features an extensive catalog of Czech Philharmonic performances, led by Semyon Bychkov and Jiří Bělohlávek in a range of repertoire that includes works by Dvořák, Smetana, and Martinů.

 Featured Programs